infobloxopen/seal/docs/source/key-concepts/introduction.md

 # Actions

 Actions are the results of policy decisions.
-In SEAL, you must define actions by associating them with a resource type.
+In SEAL, you can reference actions by associating them with a resource type.
 A very common set of actions is defined below.

 ```bash
 openapi: "3.0.0"